Homological mirror symmetry for the genus two curve: Matrix factorizations

 For the duration of this section, we consider the more general case where $V = \C^n$ for any $n$, and $W \in \C[V]$ is a polynomial such that the hypersurface $W^{-1}(0)$ has a single singular point, which lies at the origin.
 Orlov \cite{orlov04} associates to this hypersurface the category

-where $D^b(W^{-1}(0))$ is the bounded derived category of coherent sheaves, $\mathrm{Perf}(W^{-1}(0))$ the full triangulated subcategory of perfect complexes, and the quotient is localization with respect to the class of morphisms whose mapping cones lie in $\mathrm{Perf}(W^{-1}(0))$.
+The notation here is that $D^b(W^{-1}(0))$ is the bounded derived category of coherent sheaves; $\mathrm{Perf}(W^{-1}(0))$ the full triangulated subcategory of perfect complexes; and the quotient is localization with respect to the class of morphisms whose cones lie in $\mathrm{Perf}(W^{-1}(0))$.
 By definition $D^b_{\mathrm{sing}}(W^{-1}(0))$ is triangulated.
 A deeper fact, based on cohomological properties of hypersurfaces, is that it is $\Z/2$-graded, which as before means that the twofold shift is isomorphic to the identity.
 Finally, the categories $D^b_{\mathrm{sing}}(W^{-1}(0))$ are not split-closed in general, but we can take the split-closure $D^\pi_{\mathrm{sing}}(W^{-1}(0))$, which is again naturally triangulated \cite{balmer-schlichting01}.

-\begin{lemma} $D^\pi_{\mathrm{sing}}(W^{-1}(0))$ is split-generated by $\EuScript{S}_{W^{-1}(0),0}$, the skyscraper sheaf at the origin. \end{lemma}
+\begin{lemma} $D^\pi_{\mathrm{sing}}(W^{-1}(0))$ is split-generated by the skyscraper sheaf at the origin, $\EuScript{S}_{W^{-1}(0),0}$. \end{lemma}

 \proof A result of Orlov \cite{orlov08b} says that any object in that category is a direct summand of the image of an object of $D^b_{\mathrm{sing}}(W^{-1}(0))$ whose cohomology sheaves are supported on the singular locus of $W^{-1}(0)$, in this case the origin.
 On the other hand, any such complex can be built from shifted copies of $\EuScript{S}_{W^{-1}(0),0}$ through repeated mapping cones.
 Since the projection functor $D^b(W^{-1}(0)) \rightarrow D^b_{\mathrm{sing}}(W^{-1}(0))$ is exact by definition, this behaviour transfers to the quotient category.